Gordon Ramsay’s Turkey Brining Guide (Wet and Dry)

 Dry and wet brining are effective techniques for preparing a flavorful and moist turkey.
 Dry brining involves coating the bird with a mixture of salt, sugar, and aromatic seasonings, which draws out moisture that is then reabsorbed, seasoning the meat deeply and aiding in browning and crisping the skin without requiring much refrigerator space.

-Wet brining, conversely, involves soaking the turkey in a flavorful saltwater solution often enhanced with sweeteners like sugar or apple cider and various herbs and spices, ensuring the turkey is submerged for optimal moisture and taste infusion.
-Both methods are designed to produce a succulent feast, each offering benefits for holiday meal preparations.
+Conversely, wet brining involves soaking the turkey in a flavorful saltwater solution, often enhanced with sweeteners like sugar or apple cider and various herbs and spices.
+This ensures the turkey is submerged for optimal moisture and taste infusion.
+Both methods are designed to produce a succulent feast, and each offers benefits for holiday meal preparations.

 Turkey Brine Recipe (Wet and Dry)